 Suffering creates cycles of thought and feeling, wherein nothing feels right or good, sunshine a distant memory.
-It is as if I had forgotten that happiness is not to be found in the past or future, and remember where it is to be found.
-As if I had forgotten that the small tired voice of craving, the lust for more or better or richer, can only be offered delight and satisfaction through gratitude and appreciation.
-As if I had forgotten what nourishes my soul, opens me to beauty.
+It is as if I had forgotten that happiness is not to be found in the past or future, and have to remember again where it is to be found.
+As if I had forgotten that the small tired voice of craving, the lust for more or better or richer, can only be offered delight and satisfaction through gratitude and appreciation here now.
+As if I had forgotten what nourishes my soul, what opens me to beauty.

 Times of suffering are a death of a way of life or an aspect of life that we became comfortable with, and are attached to.
 In a way, our dreams and our myths often try to tell us that the way we envisage self and world is too limited, too conditioned, too small, and change demands that our limited self dies, and that we open to greater possibilities.
 In death there is life and in life there is death, nothing can be without arising and passing, unless we are aware of what lies beyond the dance of time and space.